 | Oct 25, 2012

 One of the best reasons to subscribe to an online backup provider is to protect the precious memories and the valuable work living on your computer.
 We know that those memories and data are stored in various forms – including videos!
-Part of making the best of your backup is making sure you've selected all the files you’d like Carbonite to save.
-In this Tip post – we’ll explain how.
+So we want to make sure you've selected all the files you’d like Carbonite to save.
+In this post – we’ll explain how.

 Carbonite offers a variety of plans designed to match the different needs of different customers.
 Because our plans have unique features, there are a few different ways to go about backing up your video files.